Feodor I of Russia

-Background
+Early life

-Feodor was born in Moscow, the son of Ivan the Terrible by his first wife Anastasia Romanovna.
-Although he was the sixth and youngest child of his mother, he grew up with only one older brother, Ivan Ivanovich, because all his other older siblings died before Feodor was one year old.
+Feodor was born on 31 May 1557 in Moscow, the third son of Ivan the Terrible by his first wife Anastasia Romanovna.
+He was baptized at the Chudov Monastery and his godfather was Macarius, the metropolitan of the Russian Orthodox Church.
+Although he was the sixth and youngest child of his mother, he grew up with only one older brother, Ivan Ivanovich, because all his other older siblings had died in infancy.
 His mother also died by the time Feodor was three years old, and her death greatly affected his father, who had been very attached to his wife.
-Ivan the Terrible began to earn his sobriquet during the years of Feodor's childhood.
-He also took a series of other wives, but Feodor's only surviving half-sibling, Dmitry of Uglich, was 25 years his junior.
+He also took a series of other wives, but Feodor's only surviving half-sibling, Dmitry of Uglich, was born on 19 October 1582 to the tsar's last wife.

-Feodor therefore grew up in the shadow of a terrible father, with no mother to succor him, and only his older brother Ivan Ivanovich for family solidarity.
+Feodor therefore grew up in the shadow of a distant father, with no mother to succor him, and only his older brother Ivan Ivanovich for family solidarity.
 He grew to be sickly of health and diffident of temperament.
 He was extremely pious by nature, spending hours in prayer and contemplation.
 He was very fond of visiting churches, and would often cause the bells to be rung according to a special tradition in the Russian Orthodox Church.
 For this reason, he is known to history as Feodor the Bellringer.
-He is also listed in the Great Synaxaristes of the Orthodox Church, with his feast day on January 7.
+He is also listed in the Great Synaxaristes of the Orthodox Church, with his feast day on 7 January (O.S.).

-Overall he was considered a good-natured, simple-minded man who took little interest in politics.
-By some reports, he may have had either an intellectual disability or a learning disability, but this may have been a misinterpretation of his nature and behavior.